Industrial Ph.D. Scheme – Doctoral Projects in Industry

 - Application for funding for laboratory testing (template).

 Grant applications that do not satisfy the above requirements will be rejected.
+Applications that do not contain attachments no. 1-5 will be rejected.

 Please do not attach any documents other than those requested.
 Links in the application form or project description to websites and documents, as well as other attachments than those specified above, will not be included in the application review process.